lim74/LncDC/README.md

 ## Pre-requisite
 python 3 >= 3.9; pandas >= 1.4.2; numpy >= 1.23; scikit-learn >= 1.1.1; xgboost >= 1.6.1; imbalanced-learn >= 0.9.1; biopython >= 1.79; tqdm >= 4.64.0

 ViennaRNA (Optional, only required when using secondary structure features for prediction.
-Can be installed by:
+Can be installed by: \n
-    1) CONDA: conda install -c bioconda viennarna
+    1) CONDA: conda install -c bioconda viennarna \n
     2) Or install from the official ViennaRNA website: https://www.tbi.univie.ac.at/RNA/ )